mattranalletta/03_predicting_bike_share_user_type/README.md

 ## Goal

-The goal of this project is to use machine learning classification methods to determine what type of user,
+The goal of this project is to use machine learning classification methods to determine, based on a list of features, what type of Bay Area bike share rider someone is — subscriber or casual user.

-based only on the poses practiced in that class, to help yoga teachers more accurately understand their practice and market their classes.
+This could be useful for Lyft (the bike share system operator in the Bay) to better understand how to better target riders and how to best grow operations.

 ## Context

-This problem and its results will be interesting and important for several reasons.
-There is a great deal of subjectivity in classifying a yoga sequence, it is ultimately up to the yoga teacher to determine what genre their class most closely falls into; but this can be hard to do when the genres themselves are ambiguous and have a lot of overlap.
-It is nonetheless important for yoga teachers to advertise their the classes they are offering under the accurate classification, so that students coming to the class can know what to expect.

 By trying to accurately predict a type of yoga based solely on what positions are practiced, I am attempting to use data science to answer the question of what actually defines the various classifications of yoga, so that both students and teachers alike can have more concrete definitions and better communication.